yecril71pl/cpp-docs.pl-pl/docs/standard-library/array-class-stl.md

 ### <a name="parameters"></a>Parametry

-*right*<br/>
+*Kliknij*\
 Kontener do skopiowania.

 ### <a name="remarks"></a>Uwagi

-Operator składowy przypisuje każdego elementu *prawo* na odpowiadający mu element w kontrolowanej sekwencji powraca `*this`.
-Umożliwia ona Zastąp kopię kontrolowanej sekwencji w kontrolowanej sekwencji *prawo*.
+Operator członkowski przypisuje każdy element *bezpośrednio* do odpowiadającego elementu kontrolowanej sekwencji, a następnie zwraca `*this`.
+Służy do zastępowania kontrolowanej sekwencji kopią kontrolowanej sekwencji *po prawej stronie*.

 ### <a name="example"></a>Przykład